Guided Learning Hours

 Our success rates for all courses are ‘outstanding’ at 95% to 100%, and consistently over the last 12 years performed well above national benchmarks.

-Tutor assessment of candidate portfolio evidencing minimum assessment and criteria requirements.
+Tutor assessment of candidate portfolio evidencing minimum assessment requirements.